lrinkedewit/unit-11-auth-redo/README.md

 #Authorization

 ##Summary
-In this challenge you will be creating cookies to send to browser and creating sessions to verify the cookies.
+In this challenge you will be learning about how to authenticate users and authorize which data they get access to - a crucial part of every modern web application.
+You'll do that by creating cookies to send to browser and creating sessions to verify the cookies.
 After that you will be encrypting your password with bcrypt.

 ###Learning Goals
 - [ ] Understand basics of cookies and sessions